py2sdr/mtools/README.md

 ip link delete dummy0
 ```

 **Note:** These commands require root privileges.
 The dummy interface configuration will not persist across reboots unless added to your network configuration files.
+On my system, I have placed the command in /etc/rc.local and enabled rc.local in systemd.

 ## Limitations